Racial Disparities in Debt Collection: Background Information

 \section{Background Information}

-The debt collection industry in the U.S. is large and the amount of debt being placed into collection continues to grow.
-According to a 2018 annual report by the Consumer Financial Protection Bureau, debt collection is a \$10.9 billion dollar industry that employs nearly 120,000 people across approximately 8,000 collection agencies in the United States.
+The debt collection industry in the United States is large and growing.
+According to a 2018 annual report by the Consumer Financial Protection Bureau, debt collection is a \$10.9 billion industry that employs nearly 120,000 people across approximately 8,000 collection agencies in the United States.
 In 2010 alone, U.S. businesses placed \$150 billion in debt with collection agencies.
-When the debt is unsecured, the owner of the debt (i.e. the original creditor or the debt buyer) can either write off the debt, negotiate with the debtor to bring their debt to current, or file a debt collection lawsuit.
-In this section, we will summarize the key institutional details surrounding debt collection lawsuits and the laws regulating the debt collection industry.
+When the debt is unsecured, the owner of the debt can either negotiate with the debtor to bring their debt to current, write off the debt, or file a debt collection lawsuit.
+This section will summarize the key institutional details surrounding debt collection lawsuits and the laws regulating the debt collection industry.